Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 Generally, additional duty hours will be offered at rates of pay set by employers or government.
 In practice, many employers will offer increasingly higher rates the longer the absence goes unfilled, up until the commencement of the shift in question.

 In these circumstances, given you are not obliged to undertake the shift, you may wish to reflect whether the rate of pay being offered is one you would consider fair and appropriate.
-The BMA has set out what it considers appropriate rates for junior doctors’ non-contractual time in the rate card below.
+The BMA has set out what it considers appropriate rates for resident doctors’ non-contractual time in the rate card below.

 Because you are under no contractual obligation to accept additional duty hours you are within your rights to refuse such offers where your regard the rate of pay offered as unacceptable.
 You may wish to consider the rates we have outlined as what would in our view be appropriate in your decision whether or not to accept the offer for additional duty hours/locum work being made by your employer.